who own your work, you or the self-publishers?

 What’s Actually in Those Contracts?

-Here are ownership sections from two self-publishing book contacts:
+Here are ownership sections from two self-publishing book contacts (last checked February 2025):

-These seem like straightforward statements that you, the author, retain ownership of your work.
+These seem to be straightforward statements that you, the author, retain ownership of your work.
+Then, again, I’m not an attorney – and you should always consult an attorney before signing an agreement!

 If you terminate, does a self-publisher retain rights to the cover design, interior design, ISBN, or other elements of the work they created and/or paid for?
 If so, you may have to pay for a new cover or interior design, and a new ISBN.